 Training Modifications For PCOS

 I talked about the variance in body types with PCOS and my framework for understanding the differences in this article.
-The lean type tends to be more resistant to putting down body fat and great at taking in nutrients into the muscle.
+The lean type tends to be more resistant to putting down body fat and is great at taking in nutrients into the muscle.
 While the commonly called heavy type is great at storing fat in fat tissue and less effective at getting nutrients into the muscle tissue.
-This is all due to each PCOS woman’s degree of insulin resistance and what tissues she is more resistant in (i.e. muscle vs. fat).
+This is all due to each PCOS woman’s degree of insulin resistance and what tissues she is more resistant to (i.e. muscle vs. fat).

 We are constantly in a state of remodeling.
 Our hormones work throughout the day to build us up or break us down.
 It’s a dance of repair and using of resources, building up and breaking down, anabolism and catabolism.
-This is true of all of humans, but the effects are more dramatic in women with PCOS.
+This is true of all of the humans, but the effects are more dramatic in women with PCOS.